rushabhk04/rushabhk04/README.md

 ---

 ### Experience
-- **Full Stack Developer** at Institute for Child Development, Binghamton, NY
+- **Software Developer** at THE RF at SUNY Binghamton - Institute for Child Development, Binghamton, NY
   - Part-time (July 2023 - May 2024)
   - Built and led a team to develop a high-performance staff portal, achieving a 70% performance boost over WordPress.
   - Developed a QR Barcode scanner inventory app, achieving 40% faster image processing via caching and multi-threading.